zoemaj/DCA/README.md

 # Neural Network DCA

 Welcome to the exploration of DnaJ domain and SIS1 protein sequences by using Direct Coupling Analysis, pseudolikelihood maximization, and machine learning.
-If you just want to read the informations about the functions, please go directly to <style>"Content and Organization"{color:DarkOrange;}</style> :)
+If you just want to read the information about the functions, please go directly to <span style="color:orange">Content</span> and Organization :)

-If you want to know everythings, as what is the goal of this project or how the folders are structured, please continue.
+If you want to know everything, such as what is the goal of this project or how the folders are structured, please continue.

 If you want to test some functions with a short set of sequences please go directly to "TRY ME"